 None of this affects the guarantee made to EU citizens already resident in the UK.
 They can apply to the EU Settlement Scheme and they have until at least 30 June 2021 to apply.
 Until then, they can continue to live, work and study in the UK just as they do now.

-Anyone arriving from January 2021 will need to apply under the future points-based immigration system and the company will need to obtain a sponsor’s licence to be able to employ them.
+Since January 2021, anyone arriving needs to apply under the future points-based immigration system and the company will need to obtain a sponsor’s licence to be able to employ them.

 - Check what you need to do via the Government Brexit checker tool.